About this Indicator

 Four measures are available for examining interstate student migration, including total in-migration, total out-migration, net in-migration, and adjusted out-migration.
 Total in-migration reflects the total number of out-of-state first-time freshmen enrolled in a particular state.
 Total out-migration reflects the total number of state residents who enrolled out of state as first-time freshmen.
 Net in-migration reflects the difference between the total in-migration and the total out-migration in a particular state.
 Adjusted out-migration shows the total number of first-time freshmen from a particular state who enrolled at an out-of-state institution per 100 high school graduates of that state.
 College enrollment in all measures only includes high school graduates who enrolled in a postsecondary institution within 12 months of graduating from high school or receiving a GED diploma.

 National Center for Education Statistics.
-IPEDS: Fall enrollment/residence and migration of first-time freshman.
+IPEDS: Fall enrollment.